Eugene is a qualified control/instrumentation engineer Bsc (Eng) and has worked as a developer of electronics & software for SCADA systems.

 - A stuck valve in the primer bulb or a leaking bulb

 - A blocked spark arrestor screen

 - Bad compression.
 Checking this requires specialised pressure testing equipment.

 Usually though, the problem is caused by parts which wear out or become compromised in some way in the carburetor.
 Before jumping to conclusions and starting to troubleshoot, follow a proper start sequence.

-Two stroke engines on trimmers and also four stroke engines on lawn mowers, generators and other small equipment are fitted with a device called a carburetor (often shortened to carb in North America or carby in Australia).
-Engines in older cars and other gas powered vehicles also had a carburetor before the introduction of fuel injection in the 80s and 90s.
+All two-stroke engines on trimmers (and also four-stroke engines on lawn mowers, generators, and other small equipment) are fitted with a device called a carburetor (often shortened to carb in North America or carby in Australia).
+Engines in older cars and other gas-powered vehicles also had a carburetor before the introduction of fuel injection in the 1980s.

 Two-Stroke (Two-Cycle or 2T) Engines

-The greatest disadvantage of these types of engines is that because oil is burned in the combustion chamber or cylinder along with the gas, they are smelly and produce smoke (which causes pollution in cities where scooters and motorbikes are the main means of transport).
-Low smoke 2-stroke oils are available however, which somewhat cuts down on emissions.
+The greatest disadvantage of these types of engines is that because oil is burned in the combustion chamber or cylinder along with the gas, they produce smoke and are smelly (which causes pollution in cities where scooters and motorbikes are the main means of transport).
+Low smoke two-stroke oils are available, however, which somewhat cut down on emissions.

 How to Fix a String Trimmer